BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/README.md

 ** **

-## `Project Alias`
+## Atlas
 ## Cloud Native Deployments of Bare-Metal High-Performance AI Workflows Proposal

 ## 1. Vision and Goals Of The Project:

-`Project Alias` will serve as a bridge from existing bare-metal HPC clusters (example: Satori@MIT) to a native cloud environment for better resource utilization and price-efficiency.
-High-level goals of `Project Alias` includes:
+Atlas will serve as a bridge from existing bare-metal HPC clusters (example: Satori@MIT) to a native cloud environment for better resource utilization and price-efficiency.
+High-level goals of Atlas includes:
 - Survey existing MIT bare-metal workloads and containerize one of them.
 - Monitor and compare OpenShift workflows and bare-metal workflows.
 - Generate a report that portrays the pros/cons of migrating bare-metal workflow to OpenShift environment.